force11/scwg-wg4/README.md

 ## Requirements and prerequisites

-An effort is being made to make this site compile in a cross-platform way, though it has been tested mostly on Linux.
+An effort is being made to make this site compile in a cross-platform way, though it has been tested exclusively on Linux.

 Before compiling this site, you will need to install several programs: